I have just become a single parent, Help!

 You will also need to make arrangements for child maintenance.
 The Child Maintenance Options service can tell you about your options for organising child maintenance, including setting up your own arrangement with your ex-partner.
 If you cannot agree on an arrangement, you can apply to the Child Support Agency to assess and collect maintenance.
 If you are married or in a civil partnership, your solicitor can tell you whether to apply to court for maintenance for you.
 This is where your former spouse or civil partner pays money for your needs, not just those of your child.

 This is the most important one of all!
 There are a host of emotional and practical issues facing you in your parenting.
 If the children are going to live with you, what contact will they have with the other parent?
 It is vital to be honest with your children as far as their age permits.

-Younger children can be reassured by books about other families whose parents live apart, whereas older children will appreciate your openness.
-Never, never criticise the other parent in front of the children, however.
+Younger children can be reassured by books about other families whose parents live apart, as can books for older children, who will also appreciate your openness.
+Never, ever criticise the other parent in front of the children.
 Children of all ages need to be reassured that you both still love them and to know that the break up is not their fault.
 Expect tears, and anger and regressive (babyish) behaviour for a while.
 Be patient and loving and things should improve with time.

 6. Supporting you

 You may feel like everyone is expecting you to be superhuman, dealing with all the extra admin, on top of the hurt of your family being broken apart.
 You need to look after yourself in all this.

 Get the support of family and friends, or a counsellor if you want to talk things through at length.
 Try to get some time to yourself every day, even if it is only 15 minutes in the bath or half an hour after you finally get the rest of the family to bed.